arbadacarbaYK/Tides/README.md

 - Connect your wallet in Settings → NWC and paste your NWC URI
 - In any chat, use the zap button → choose “Pay with NWC” (or scan QR)
 - We show clear success/error status without closing the modal prematurely
-- Your custom message is included in the zap receipt (NIP‑57)
+- Your custom message is included in the zap receipt (NIP‑57; for NWC zaps not yet shown on all apps)

 #### NIPs and Kinds at a Glance